 There is “zero acceptance” of all forms of bullying in Loreto High School Beaufort.

 Students are strongly encouraged to report incidents of alleged bullying to any member of the school community.
 Issues or incidents that are not reported cannot be dealt with.
-The person to whom the report is made informs the relevant Year Head.
+The person to whom the report is made fills in the Incident Report Form and passes it on to the relevant Year Head.
 Practical ways of reporting bullying include:

 All reports of bullying behaviour are noted, investigated and dealt with in a sensitive manner in line with the school’s Code of Behaviour.
 In this way, it is hoped that pupils will gain confidence in disclosing bullying behaviour.

 All students involved in bullying (bullies, victims and their peers) are given assistance/counselling through the pastoral care team within the school.
+This intervention strategy is important to identify both the underlying cause of the aggressive behaviour and the needs the student(s) are trying to fulfil.
 This Pastoral Care team includes:

 Serious cases of bullying behaviour are referred immediately to the Principal or Deputy Principal who may if necessary refer them on to the Gardai.